 Building a healthy support system when living with diabetes.

-Having diabetes isn’t easy.
-For those with Type 1 or Type 2 diabetes, it’s a lifelong occupation and there’s a lot to think about and take into consideration.
+Having diabetes is not easy.
+For those with Type 1 or Type 2 diabetes, self-management is a lifelong occupation and there is a lot to think about and take into consideration.
 Being diagnosed with diabetes can mean following your doctor’s advice, watching your diet, staying active, testing your glucose levels and taking medications.
-Depending on your type of diabetes, several hours of your day could be spent thinking about your diabetes.
-It may seem like you never get a break or a vacation from the thoughts.
+You may spend much of your time thinking about self-management and how to prevent complications.
+It may seem like you never get a break or a vacation from those thoughts.

-- Diabetes peers – those living with or at risk of diabetes
+- Diabetes peers—connect with those just like you who are living with or at risk of diabetes.

-- Support groups – designed to support you through group discussion about diabetes
+- Diabetes online support—designed to support through group discussion and help navigate diabetes self-management challenges.

 - Nationally recognized diabetic agencies-offering the very latest research, legislative and medication information.

 - Educational groups—providing education and research, focused on sharpening your diabetes literacy, nutrition and self-care skills.

 - Michigan State University Extension Diabetes—MSU Extension provides the knowledge and skills needed to improve the health behaviors of those who have diabetes and those who are at risk of developing diabetes as well as their caregivers.

 - MyT1DHero Michigan State University—Bree Holtz, a researcher at MU, and her team have developed and are testing an innovative mobile phone app, called MyT1D Hero, to connect adolescents with T1D with their parents to help support the transition to self-management.

 - Recursos en Española—EsTuDiabetes.org